sykeben/overos/README.md

 ### Building OverOS
 If you can use `make`, it is the easiest possible way to build OverOS.
-Avaliable make targets are:
+Avaliable targets are:
 - `all` ~ Builds all executables, including optional ones.
 - `base` ~ Only builds the bootloader, kernel, and other essential executables.
 - `commands` ~ Builds all the commands in `\cmd`.